awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 Per The Things Stack recommendations, production deployments should reference specific Docker image tags (not just **latest**) and consideration should also be given to using external managed instances of the databases.

 ## Image Architecture

-CockroachDB is not available for Arm architecture.
-You must use PostgreSQL instead.

 The Things Stack images tagged **latest** on Docker Hub are not available for all architectures.
 Only formal releases are.